afni/afni/doc/SphinxDocs/FATCAT/DealingWithGrads.rst

 -------------------

-The spatial orientations of the applied diffusion weighting gradients are typically recorded as unit normal vectors which can be expressed as (equivalently):
+The spatial orientations of the applied diffusion weighting gradients are typically recorded as unit normal vectors, which can be expressed as (equivalently):

 .. math::